unparalleled-js/docs-1/workbot-for-workplace/workbot-triggers.md

 Users can also skip the prompts by supplying the parameters together with the command.

-![Command with in-line parameters](/assets/images/workbot-for-workplace/workbot-command-example.png) *Sending a 'new_issue' command with additional parameters Urgency, Summary and Description*
+![Command with in-line parameters](/assets/images/workbot-for-workplace/workbot-command-example.png) *Sending a 'new_issue' command with additional parameters Title and Description*

 ##### Defining parameters
 ![Adding parameters](/assets/images/workbot-for-workplace/adding-parameters.png)